With busy schedules and a growing focus on healthy food, more people are turning to meal prep services for convenient and nutritious meals.

 2️⃣ Borrow from a lender

-If you don’t have enough savings to bootstrap your business, or you want to keep your personal finances separate from your business, then you can borrow money.
+If you don’t have enough savings to bootstrap your meal prep delivery business, or you want to keep your personal finances separate from your business, then you can borrow money.

 There are three main types of credit you can apply for:

 💰 Business credit cards: These are convenient for covering immediate expenses and often come with rewards or cashback benefits.
-Credit cards often have the highest interest rates and you need to be cautious not to overspend.
+Credit cards often have the highest interest rates, and you need to be cautious about overspending.
 Business credit cards may also include a business savings account or a business checking account, which may come with an optional overdraft facility.

 💰 Equipment funding: This lets you buy the equipment you need, with the equipment itself serving as collateral.
 Since lenders have an asset that they can claim if you don’t meet your repayments, the interest rate is often lower and they’re more flexible with repayments.